toqvist/chowdown/_recipes/black-bean-burger.md

 - hamburgers buns

 directions:
 1. Add all ingredients to a food processor.
-Process for 45-60 seconds, until all ingredients are blended together, but still a little bit chunky.
-Transfer mixture to a medium sized bowl and refrigerate for about ten minutes.
-Remove from the refrigerator and form mixture into patties.
-You will get about 4-6  patties, depending on the size you make them.
-Line a large sheet pan with parchment paper and place black bean burgers on.
-Refrigerator for about 20 minutes.
+Process for 45-60 seconds
-2. Heat a large pan over medium heat and coat the bottom with olive oil.
-Cook the burgers for about 3-5 minutes on each side, until crisp and heated through.
-Top with your favorite burger toppings and enjoy!
+2. Refrigerate mixture, make patties

 components: